FeatureCloud/app-template/engine/README.md

 class ExampleState(State):
     def __init__(app_name)
 ```
-This will automatically register `ExampleState` as the first state, by the name of `initial` in the app.
-Meanwhile, once the
-state is instantiated, `app_name` will be passed to it.
+This will automatically register `ExampleState` as the first state by the name of `initial` in the app.
+Meanwhile, once the state is instantiated, `app_name` will be passed to it.

 ## ConfigState
 ### Automatic Handling of config files, I/O paths, and splits
-FeatureCloud Engine provides FeatureCloud app-developers with basic `AppState` class to define custom states. `AppState`
+FeatureCloud Engine provides FeatureCloud app developers with a basic `AppState` class to define custom states. `AppState`
 leaves most of the operations that could be similarly handled in different states to developers.
 It supports maximum flexibility
-with imposing minimum restrictions.
-Here we introduce Custom states as abstract classes that provides developers with
-plenty of helper functions to deal with various operations transparently.
-For instance, in `Appstate` there are no path for
-input data, and developers should handle finding them in `/mnt/input` directory inside the docker container.
+by imposing minimum restrictions.
+For instance, in `Appstate` there is no path for input data, and developers should handle finding them in `/mnt/input` directory inside the docker container.
 But in our custom
-stated, we will transparently make them available for developers, which entail them to follow specific conventions and formats
+stated, we will transparently make them available for developers, which entails them to follow specific conventions and formats
 to develop their apps.

 ## Verification mechanism
 To verify the logic of defined states and transitions between them, FeatureCloud use a verification mechanism that operates